HumanFace/FSM-Regexp-prolog/README.md

 ?- start_exp_tree_test.
 ```

-This is a test of parsing string into an expression tree with regard to the priority of the operators.
+This is a test of parsing a string into an expression tree with regard to the priority of the operators.
 The anatomy of the tree is similar to the [Binary expression tree](https://en.wikipedia.org/wiki/Binary_expression_tree).
 The notation of each node is: `node(LeftSubtree, RightSubtree)` or, in unary operators, `node(Subtree)` or just `node` for nullary operators.
 The possible nodes are:
 * `alt(L, R)` for $+$
 * `concat(L, R)` for $.$
 * `iter(T)` for $*$